alvarojob20/Yearly-Airline-Performance-And-Average-Flight-Delay-with-Python/README.md

 In the main branch can be found a Jupyter Notebook with the description of the requiered features displayed in the interactive dashboard which is executed in a python file using a dash application.

-In the Screenshot branch can be found some images of the dashboard.
+In the Screenshots branch can be found some images of the dashboard.